infra/

 |---|---|---|---|

-/ipa.security | generated/security.yml | prepare.mk | prepare |
+/ipa-stack-logs | logs/logs.yml | prepare.mk | prepare |

-/ipa.stack.cognito | cognito/cognito.yml | prepare.mk | prepare |
+/ipa-stack-cognito | cognito/cognito.yml | prepare.mk | prepare |

-/ipa.stack.ecr | ecr/ecr.yml | prepare.mk | prepare |
+/ipa-stack-ecr | ecr/ecr.yml | prepare.mk | prepare |

-/ipa.stack.codecommit | codecommit/codecommit.yml | prepare.mk | prepare |
+/ipa-stack-codecommit | codecommit/codecommit.yml | prepare.mk | prepare |

-/ipa.stack.codepipeline | codepipeline/codepipeline.yml | prepare.mk | prepare |
+/ipa-stack-codepipeline | codepipeline/codepipeline.yml | prepare.mk | prepare |

-/ipa.stack.backend | backend/backend.yml | deploy.mk | deploy |
+/ipa-stack-backend | backend/backend.yml | deploy.mk | deploy |

-/ipa.stack.frontend | frontend/frontend.yml | deploy.mk | deploy |
+/ipa-stack-frontend | frontend/frontend.yml | deploy.mk | deploy |

-/ipa.stack.queue | queue/queue.yml | deploy.mk | deploy |
+/ipa-stack-queue | queue/queue.yml | deploy.mk | deploy |

-The /ipa.compose skill reads pattern definitions and generates the Makefiles that wire these templates together with the correct parameters and deployment order.
+The /ipa-compose skill reads pattern definitions and generates the Makefiles that wire these templates together with the correct parameters and deployment order.

 Validating a Template

-To validate a template before deploying:
+To validate a CloudFormation template before deploying:

 aws cloudformation validate-template --template-body file://infra/cfn/backend/backend.yml